About six weeks ago I bought a treadmill desk.

 The TR1200-DT3 treadmill has a minimum speed of 0.6km/h and can go up to 6.4km/h.
 It does not have incline functionality.
 It doesn't have bars or columns at the front; the console is completely separate and attached only by a cable.

 According to the Treadmill Desk Australia website, the treadmill is rated for use for up to 10 hours a day and "can operate at slow speeds with very high levels of torque to increase responsiveness, minimising engine wear and allowing the machine to operate constantly for long periods without risk of motor burn out."
-However, the warranty lists the maximum domestic daily usage as 6 hours and includes the line: "Treadmills are not be used for more than 1 hour straight without a cool down period of 1 hour."
+However, the warranty lists the maximum domestic daily usage as 6 hours and includes the line: "Treadmills are not to be used for more than 1 hour straight without a cool down period of 1 hour."
 This inconsistency between the marketing and the warranty was a bit disconcerting.

 One other bit of warranty information you should know if you are planning on buying one is that the instructions say the treadmill should be lubricated every 100 hours or six months; 100 hours will come up pretty quickly if you are using the treadmill daily.
 According to the warranty, only Infiniti-brand silicone can be used, which I guess is how they get you.